 CMS rescinds Texas’s 1115 waiver extension

-Today, the Centers for Medicaid Services (CMS) rescinded its approval of Texas’ Medicaid 1115 waiver.
+Today, the Centers for Medicaid Services (CMS) rescinded its approval of Texas’ Medicaid 1115 waiver extension request.
 The waiver provides funding for “uncompensated care” in the absence of an expanded Medicaid program.

 The current waiver is set to expire on September 30th, 2022.